Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Theoretical Justification

-We justify the sampling step proposed in Section \ref{sec: sampling method} and show that there exists at least one sampled weight vector converging to $\gamma^{*}$ at a rate faster than $1/\sqrt{n}.$ To characterize the sample accuracy, we introduce the sampling error ratio $\err_n(M)$ as a function of the sampling size $M$:
+We justify the sampling step proposed in Section \ref{sec: sampling method} and show that there exists at least one sampled weight vector converging to $\gamma^{*}$ at a rate faster than $1/\sqrt{n}.$ We introduce $\err_n(M)$ to characterize the sampling accuracy: